BentoBoxWorld/docs/docs/addons/Likes/index.md

 ## Installation

+0. Install BentoBox and run it on the server at least once to create its data folders.
-1. Place the addon jar in the addons folder of the BentoBox plugin
+1. Place this jar in the addons folder of the BentoBox plugin.
-2. Start the server
+2. Restart the server.
+3. The addon will create a data folder and inside the folder will be a config.yml.
-3. Stop the server
+4. Stop the server.
-4. Edit configuration located in `/plugins/BentoBox/addons/Likes` folder.
+5. Edit config.yml how you want.
-5. Start the server.
+7. Restart the server.

 ## Configuration

+The main `config.yml` file contains basic information about game-mode addon setup.

+`panels` allows to customize some user accessible panels.

+### config.yml

+After addon is successfully installed, it will create config.yml file.
+Every option in this file comes with comments about them.
+Please check file for more information.
+You can find the latest config file: [config.yml](https://github.com/BentoBoxWorld/Likes/blob/develop/src/main/resources/config.yml)

 Some config options can be changed via administration GUI in game.
 However, some options cannot.

-There are 2 important config options:
+The most important config option is mode:

+!!! summary "Likes mode"
-- mode: allows changing which mode addon works
+    mode: allows changing which mode addon works
     - LIKES - Allows adding only Like to island.
     - LIKES_DISLIKES - Allows adding only Like and Dislikes to island.
     - STARS - Allows adding Starts to island.

-- disabled-gamemode: allows disabling addon in some gamemode addons completely.

-All other options can be changed via ingame GUI.
+You can use only one mode at the time.

+### Customizable GUI's

+BentoBox 1.17 API introduced a function that allows to implement customizable GUI's.
+This addon is one of the first one which uses this functionality.
+We tried to be as simple as possible for customization, however, some features requires explanation.
+You can find more information how BentoBox custom GUI's works here: [Custom GUI's](/en/latest/Tutorials/generic/Customizable-GUI/)

+??? question "How can I customize GUI's"
+    To customize Addon GUI's you need to have version 2.2.
+This is a first version that has implemented them.
+Addon will create a new directory under `/plugins/BentoBox/addons/Likes` with a name `panels`

+    Currently you can customize 3 GUI:

+    - View Panel: `view_panels` - panel that allows to view who liked player island.
+    - Top Panel: `top_panel` - panel that contains top islands by certain value.
+    - Manage Panel: `manage_panels` - panel that allows to add like/dislike or stars.

+    View and Manage panels contains 3 different panels for each mode.

 ## Commands